MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/filter-origin-documentation.md

 ![Event audit](images/event-audit-5157.png)

-The next sections are divided by `Filter Origin` type.
-The filter origin value will either be a rule name or the name of one of the default block filters.
+The next sections are divided by `Filter Origin` type, the value is either a rule name or the name of one of the default block filters.
 If the filter origin is one of the default block filters, skip to the section, **Firewall default block filters**.
 Otherwise, continue to the section **Firewall rules**.

 ## Firewall rules